 Bachelor's Degree in Systems Science or related field.

-ThreeTwo years experience with major software development projects in an IBM mainframe or Windows Client Server computer environment
+Three years’ experience with major software development projects in an IBM mainframe or Windows Client Server computer environment

 Preferred:

-Operation of computers.
+NA

 Physical Demands:

 Requires sitting for long periods of time designing programs; must be able to visit office work sites to study computer problems and system operations.
 Inside, exposure to noise associated with computer operating; exposure to electrical wiring and apparatus.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.